th3y3m/e-commerce-microservices/README.md

 ## 🚀 Deployment
 - The project is containerized using Docker, making it easy to deploy and scale.

-## 🤝 Contributing
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Open a pull request.

 ## 📜 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.